StoKatze/Automatic-Floodlights-For-3D-Printer-Octoprint-server-/README.md

+# PLEASE NOTE - If you are using Octoprint, you can use its event system.
+No need to do all of this.
+Check my new repository for more info: https://github.com/StoKatze/Automatic-Floodlights-for-3D-Printer-Octoprint-server-event-

+This repository will be archived.

 # Automatic Floodlights for 3D Printer (Octoprint server)
 A Python script sends an HTTP GET request to the octoprint server.
 If it responds that it is printing, a signal is sent to a relay that turns on a parallel led lamp that I use as a flood light for the timelapse camera.